oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ```

 ### 5.2 Table Style
-Some specifications display data definitions in table format, with differing style conventions.
+Some specifications present type definitions in property table form, using differing style conventions.
-This section does not define a JADN table format, but is an example of how JADN definitions
+This specification does not define a normative property table format, but this section is one example
-might be displayed as property tables.
+of how JADN definitions may be displayed as property tables.

 This style is structurally similar to JADN-IDL and uses its TYPESTRING syntax, but
-breaks out the MULTIPLICITY field option into a separate column.
+breaks out the MULTIPLICITY field option into a separate column:

 ```
 +----------+------------+-----------------+